 Hop along to brewing success with the most important of beer ingredients in the garden – hops.
 These grow from bines, which are similar to vines and can be purchased as rhizomes.
 These fast-growing plants can achieve 15 to 20 feet (5-6 m.) in one season and typically die back in winter, only to rise again the following spring.

 Each hop cultivar has a different flavor, noted by its designation as either a bittering or aromatic plant.
 Bittering hops give the dense, dark notes of high acid levels.
 Aromatic hops brighten beer and brings both the scent and flavor to the brew.
 Some suggestions might be:

 - Newport – Bitter

 Beer garden plants encompass much more than just hops, although the beverage is consistently dependent upon a good hop blend.
 You also need to personalize your brew with items like juniper berries, citrus, coriander, sweet gale, heather, and woodruff, which lend classic notes to your personal blend.
 Many common herbs are used to “bitter” or flavor the beer and also to add aromatic tones.
 These may include:

 Now that you know what plants are in beer, a few tips on hops growing can help send you on your way.
 Hops grow from stem cuttings or rhizomes.
 Rhizomes will establish quickly but due to their rapid growth, they need a sturdy structure over which to grow.
 Hop bines wrap around a support as they develop.

-Established plants need 1 ½ inches (2.5 to 3.8 cm.) of water per week, preferably from the base.
-Remove cones, dry them and store them in sealed bags until ready to use.
+Established plants need 1 ½ inches (4 cm.) of water per week, preferably from the base.
+Remove cones, dry them, and store them in sealed bags until ready to use.